Altinity/altinityknowledgebase/ContentLicenseAgreement.md

 11. Logo and Trademarks.
 Contributor may only use Altinity Inc’s logo in the manner and under the terms determined at: https://Altinity Inc.ru/company/rules/logotype unless otherwise specified by Altinity Inc in writing.

 12. Applicable Law.
-The Agreement shall be governed and construed in accordance with Russian law.
+The Agreement shall be governed and construed in accordance with US law.

 13. Resolution of Disputes.
 If the Parties fail to agree on disputable issues, disputes shall be reviewed in court at Altinity Inc’s location.
 If Altinity Inc does not know Contributor’s actual place of existence, disputes or other issues shall be reviewed in court at Altinity Inc’s location.